Martins3/Martins3.github.io/hack/fs/sysfs.md

-kernel - kernel status information (logged-in users, hotplug) modules - the list of modules currently loaded power - information related to the power management subsystem dev -  *It can be used to automatically create entries in the /dev directory*. 包含char 和 block 两个文件夹，其中都是 symbol link dev/ contains two directories char/ and block/.
+kernel - kernel status information (logged-in users, hotplug) modules - the list of modules currently loaded power - information related to the power management subsystem dev -  *It can be used to automatically create entries in the /dev directory*. 包含 char 和 block 两个文件夹，其中都是 symbol link dev/ contains two directories char/ and block/.
 Inside these two directories there are symlinks named <major>:<minor>.
 These symlinks point to the sysfs directory for the given device.  /sys/dev provides a